lagrassom/elite1022024wave2/README.md

 4. Execute the following command: pip install -r setup/requirements.txt

 You should now have a pokedex_project schema, complete with pokemon, type, ability, species, and gender tables, as well as a local pokedex_project db user with password 'password' that has full privileges on all objects in that schema.
+The gui and cli applications can simply be run as python scripts.
+The flask app can be started with the following command run at the root of the repository:
+    python -m flask --app flask_poke_app run